 About Us

 Welcome to the blog of the Albert and Shirley Small Special Collections Library at the University of Virginia.
-With contributions from staff, faculty, students, and visiting researchers, “Notes from Under Grounds” offers glimpses into all aspects of Special Collections here at U.Va.: new acquisitions, instruction, little-known collections, staff projects, exhibitions, special events, and more.
+With contributions from staff, faculty, students, and visiting researchers, Notes from Under Grounds offers glimpses into all aspects of the Small Special Collections Library: new acquisitions, instruction, little-known collections, staff projects, exhibitions, special events, and more.

-If you’re wondering about the images that appear in the blog’s header, they all come from items in our collections that have been fully digitized and placed online for public use.
+If you’re wondering about our blog title, Notes from Under Grounds, the Small Special Collections Library is located one floor underground—and here at UVA, we refer to our campus as “Grounds.”
+Images that appear in the blog’s header are from items in our collections that have been fully digitized and placed online for public use.
 All are in the public domain.
 One of five different headers appears at random each time you visit the blog.
 To see others, simply refresh the page.

 Header One